New School Institutional Collections

 The audio recordings and transcripts in this collection represent three lectures and part of a fourth in a 15-part series on the race crisis in the United States, held in the spring of 1964 at The New School.
 The speakers in the recordings here include Martin Luther King, Jr., Charles Abrams, Melvin Tumin, and Roy Wilkins.
 Dr. King opened the conference, and the recording consists only of the question and answer session following his address.
 Also included are press releases and publicity produced by The New School about the series.
 Topics discussed range from the impact of school integration, to housing discrimination, affirmative action, the growing Black separatist movement, and motivations for racial prejudice.
 Links to the digitized audio recordings are provided within the collection guide.

-This collection consists of photographs of New School students, faculty, administrators, buildings, class sessions, student life, and events from 1944 through the 1990s.
+Consists of photographs of buildings, students, faculty, and administrators of The New School, and includes documentation of class sessions, student life, and events from 1944 through the 1990s.